 Gathering of 17,000 architects and design professionals award Georgia-based building product manufacturer with top honor in large booth category

-Atlanta, Georgia (PRWEB) 22 June 2015 – Exhibitus announced today that YKK AP America was named Best in Show – Large Booth Category at the American Institute of Architects (AIA) Conference 2015 recently held in Atlanta, Georgia.
+Atlanta, Georgia (PRWEB) 22 June 2015 – Exhibitus announced today that YKK AP America was named Best in Show – Large Booth Category among other custom trade show exhibits at the American Institute of Architects (AIA) Conference 2015 recently held in Atlanta, Georgia.
 This annual event is the largest meeting of architects and design professionals in the U.S., drawing attendees from around the globe.

 “Congratulations to YKK AP on this well-deserved success,” said Brad Falberg, President of Exhibitus.
 “The company’s commitment to creating a fun, memorable experience for attendees drove the collaborative design process for this exhibit.
 And since it was the attendees who bestowed this big ‘thumbs up’ award, it is particularly exciting and confirms YKK AP’s in-depth understanding of its customers, prospects and the industry it serves.”